String a chain of memories

 It was May and in Mithapur, I spent a precious Sunday watching 'Requiem for a Dream'.
 I couldn't help but feel a bit queasy and hopeless, wondering whether the experience had to be as harrowing in order to deliver a message so much more obvious.

 Its December in Delhi and an unusually mild winter.
 Another SRK movie, they say- one of the few I have sat through.
 For a few moments there, I am in the 1990s and I embrace romantic kitsch whole-heartedly.
+My faith is restored.

 I go back a couple of months- Subhash Ghai's Yuvvraaj and Atul Agnihotri's Hello- and I find little to enjoy, except the nachos with the cheese dip.